2022 Little League World Series: International bracket

-Third place game

-This consolation game is played between the runner-up of the United States championship and the runner-up of the International championship.

-World Championship

 Champions path

 The Honolulu LL reached the LLWS with an undefeated record in seven games.
 In total, their record was 13–0.

 MLB Little League Classic

 On August 22, 2021, it was announced that the fifth MLB Little League Classic would feature the Baltimore Orioles and the Boston Red Sox.
 The matchup was rescheduled from the 2020 MLB season when events were canceled due to the COVID-19 pandemic.
 The game was played on August 21, 2022, at Muncy Bank Ballpark at Historic Bowman Field, and won by the Orioles, 5–3.